nats-io/prometheus-nats-exporter/README.md

 [![License][License-Image]][License-Url] ![Build][Build-Status-Image] [![Coverage][Coverage-Image]][Coverage-Url]

-# The Prometheus NATS Exporter
+# The Prometheus NATS Exporter.

 The Prometheus NATS Exporter consists of both a package and an application that exports [NATS server](https://docs.nats.io/nats-concepts/overview) metrics